hanjinliu/whitecanvas/docs/categorical/index.md

 In `whitecanvas`, similar functions are provided, but these methods do not depend on any external plotting libraries or DataFrames, and are more flexible in some cases.

-## The `cat` Method
+## The Categorical Plotters

+Methods starting with "cat" return categorical plotters.
+Methods include:

+- `cat` ... plotter for numerical data in x/y-axis categorized by such as color.
+- `cat_x` ... plotter for categorical data in x-axis.
+- `cat_y` ... plotter for categorical data in y-axis.
+- `cat_xy` ... plotter for categorical data in both x- and y-axis.

+These methods need a tabular data and the names of the columns that will be used as the x and y values.
-The `cat` method converts a tabular data into a categorical plotter.
-Currently, following objects are allowed as input:
+Currently, following objects are allowed as the tabular data input:

 - `dict` of array-like objects
 - `pandas.DataFrame`